seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Courage, man; the hurt cannot be much.

 **MERCUTIO**
-No, ‘tis not so deep as a well, nor so wide as a
+No, 'tis not so deep as a well, nor so wide as a
-church-door; but ’tis enough,’twill serve: ask for
+church-door; but 'tis enough,'twill serve: ask for
 me to-morrow, and you shall find me a grave man.
 I
 am peppered, I warrant, for this world.
-A plague o’
+A plague o'
-both your houses! ’Zounds, a dog, a rat, a mouse, a
+both your houses!
+'Zounds, a dog, a rat, a mouse, a
 cat, to scratch a man to death! a braggart, a
 rogue, a villain, that fights by the book of
 arithmetic!
 Why the devil came you between us?
 I